Idols South Africa is a singing television competition created by Simon Fuller, it is the South African version of Pop Idol.

 The show started airing on 10 March 2002 on M-Net but was later changed to Mzansi Magic.

-The premise of the show is to determine the best young South African singer without a signed contract.
+The show’s premise is to determine the best young South African singer without a signed contract.

 The winner is determined by a live vote across South Africa.